-Three studies evaluated driving performance (simulated or on-road) among non-CMV driver populations with SCI.
+Three studies evaluated driving performance (simulated or on- road) among non-CMV driver populations with SCI.
 Two moderate quality studies evaluated outcomes associated with simulated driving performance.
 One of these studies assessed driving performance outcomes for road sections on a driving simulator.
 This study found that patients with thoracic or lumbar cord injuries (paraplegia) drove at significantly slower speeds than uninjured drivers in several sections of the simulated course.
-However, slower speed does not necessarily indicate a reduced ability to drive safely.
+However, slower speed does not necessarily indicate a reduced ability to drive safely, although standard guidance is to drive at the speed of the surrounding traffic.
 In addition, no statistically significant between-group difference was observed for steering stability, centerline violations, traffic signal violations, and driving time.
 The other simulation study showed significantly slower brake reaction times and workload factors (time pressure, effort) among tetraplegic individuals compared to able-bodied individuals.
 Whether these statistically significant differences in simulated driving outcomes have any relationship to the ability to safely drive a motor vehicle remains uncertain.
-The remaining study found no statistically significant difference in driving performance measures during closed-course or open-road driving with a specially-modified car between individuals with SCI (type not reported) and able-bodied individuals.
-However, driving a large truck would require greater functional abilities than driving smaller vehicles.
+The remaining study found no statistically significant difference in driving with a specially-modified car between individuals with SCI (type not reported) and able-bodied individuals.

+However, driving a large truck may require greater functional abilities than driving smaller vehicles.
 Whether the magnitude of difficulty of large truck driving would make the task impractical for individuals with SCI has not been addressed or discussed in the existing literature.
-The requirement to check and adjust loads during a long trip would be beyond the ability of a lone driver with SCI (the exception would be a sealed vehicle that did not require inspection during a trip).
+The requirement to check and adjust loads during a long trip may exceed the ability of a lone driver with SCI and significant impairments (a possible exception may be a sealed vehicle that did not require inspection during a trip).
 Driving a modified CMV with a partner might be a possible option to overcome this problem.